Gunnera manicata, gunnera

 Native Range

-Native to the coastal mountains of southern Brazil, primarily the Serra do Mar in the states of Santa Catarina and Rio Grande do Sul, where it grows in humid forest margins, streambanks, and clearings at moderate elevations.
-The species is adapted to high rainfall, consistently moist soils, and cool to mild summers — conditions closely matched by Pacific Northwest coastal gardens.
+Native to the coastal mountains of southern Brazil, primarily the Serra do Mar in Santa Catarina and Rio Grande do Sul, growing in humid forest margins, streambanks, and clearings at moderate elevations.

 Suggested Uses